-- Opportunities for individuals and the community that foster a spirit of inquiry and excellence in academic studies, communication skills, and the arts and sciences
+- Opportunities for individuals and community that foster a spirit of inquiry and excellence in academic studies, communication skills, and the arts and sciences

 - Educational workshops, seminars, and forums that train educators to integrate the history and contributions of African-Americans into the full educational curriculum as required by the New Jersey Amistad mandate

 - Cultural happenings such as exhibits, lectures, concerts, and artistic events